Glades in the nematophyte jungle

 The size of every image is 1mm2.

-there is no good lengthwise cut of this nematophyte
+There is no good lengthwise cut of this nematophyte

-available at present so that one cannot be sure whether or not
+available at present so that evidence of

 Nematophyte tubes, slightly deranged and separated, thus individually

 The tiny white dots

 are due to